Adenosine triphosphate: Citric acid cycle

-In the mitochondrion, pyruvate is oxidized by the pyruvate dehydrogenase complex to the acetyl group, which is fully oxidized to carbon dioxide by the citric acid cycle (also known as the Krebs cycle).
+In the mitochondrion, pyruvate is oxidized by the pyruvate dehydrogenase complex to the acetyl group, which is fully oxidized to carbon dioxide by the citric acid cycle.
 Every "turn" of the citric acid cycle produces two molecules of carbon dioxide, one equivalent of ATP guanosine triphosphate (GTP) through substrate-level phosphorylation catalyzed by succinyl-CoA synthetase, as succinyl-CoA is converted to succinate, three equivalents of NADH, and one equivalent of FADH_{2}.
 NADH and FADH_{2} are recycled (to NAD^{+} and FAD, respectively) by oxidative phosphorylation, generating additional ATP.
 The oxidation of NADH results in the synthesis of 2–3 equivalents of ATP, and the oxidation of one FADH_{2} yields between 1–2 equivalents of ATP.
 The majority of cellular ATP is generated by this process.
 Although the citric acid cycle itself does not involve molecular oxygen, it is an obligately aerobic process because O_{2} is used to recycle the NADH and FADH_{2}.
 In the absence of oxygen, the citric acid cycle ceases.

 The generation of ATP by the mitochondrion from cytosolic NADH relies on the malate-aspartate shuttle (and to a lesser extent, the glycerol-phosphate shuttle) because the inner mitochondrial membrane is impermeable to NADH and NAD^{+}.
 Instead of transferring the generated NADH, a malate dehydrogenase enzyme converts oxaloacetate to malate, which is translocated to the mitochondrial matrix.
 Another malate dehydrogenase-catalyzed reaction occurs in the opposite direction, producing oxaloacetate and NADH from the newly transported malate and the mitochondrion's interior store of NAD^{+}.
 A transaminase converts the oxaloacetate to aspartate for transport back across the membrane and into the intermembrane space.